Fall 2022

 Project

 A project is an independent creative endeavor that results in an artifact.
-Various types of projects are acceptable provided they involve original thinking and new ideas.
+Various types of projects are acceptable, provided they involve original thinking and new ideas.
 Projects are presented in class.
-A set of slides in Google Slides or Microsoft PowerPoint format should be submitted ahead of the presentation.
-A project paper, or a report and the associated deliverables, as well as a final version of the slides that incorporates feedback from the instructor and the class discussion should be submitted after the presentation.
+A set of slides in Google Slides format should be submitted ahead of the presentation.
+A project paper, or a report and the associated deliverables, as well as a final version of the slides that incorporates feedback from the instructor and the class discussion, should be submitted after the presentation.

 Examples of project types include: